dotnet/docs-maui/docs/data-cloud/local-web-services.md

 public static string TodoItemsUrl = $"{BaseAddress}/api/todoitems/";
 ```

-For more information about the `DeviceInfo` class, see [Device information](~/platform-integration/device/information.md).
+For more information about the <xref:Microsoft.Maui.Devices.DeviceInfo> class, see [Device information](~/platform-integration/device/information.md).

-In addition, to run your app on Android you must add the required network security configuration, and to run your app on iOS you must opt-out of Apple Transport Security (ATS).
-For more information, see [Android network security configuration](#android-network-security-configuration) and [iOS ATS configuration](#ios-ats-configuration).
+In addition, to run your app on Android you must add the required network configuration, and to run your app on iOS you must opt-out of Apple Transport Security (ATS).
+For more information, see [Android network configuration](#android-network-configuration) and [iOS ATS configuration](#ios-ats-configuration).

 You must also ensure that your ASP.NET Core web service is configured to allow HTTP traffic.
 This can be achieved by adding a HTTP profile to the `profiles` section of *launchSettings.json* in your ASP.NET Core web service project: